How do you leave dirty diapers laying in a pile in your house?

 Why is that?!
 Why are we so mean, so rotten, so cruel to each other?
 Is it because they are happy and we aren’t?
 (Like the Bergens).

-Above all else, the babies look happy, healthy, clean and strong.
+Above all else, Jessa Seewald’s babies look happy, healthy, clean and strong.
 How can you slam someone like that, especially someone willing to be vulnerable enough to open up about the not-so-perfect parts of their lives?

-It’s scary how those most critical of young mamas seem to be women who have been young mamas.
-Apparently it’s easy to forget how hard it is, what sleep deprivation and no self-care can do to you, and every housewife failure you’ve ever had when you get the chance to showcase your ‘perfection’ to 2 million of someone else’s followers.
+Something else I’ve noticed… Those most critical of young mamas seem to be women who have been young mamas.
+Apparently it’s easy to forget how hard it is, what sleep deprivation and no self-care can do to you, and every housewife failure you’ve ever had when you get the chance to gloat to 2 million of someone else’s followers.

 Ephesians 4:29 NIV